| Home » Site Map » [ I.R. Theory | Org. & Decision ] » This document |

-skeleton of its argument, which respectively distill (1) the basic postulates of the decisional paradigms,
+form the skeleton of the argument.
+They respective delineate the basic postulates of the decisional paradigms, the

-(2) their paradigmatic patterns of evaluation and learning, and (3) what they say about cognitive
+patterns of evaluation and learning that characterize each of them, and what they tell us about cognitive styles

 Dr. Robert M. Cutler [ website — email ] was educated at MIT and The University of Michigan, where he earned a Ph.D. in Political Science, and has specialized and consulted in the international affairs of Europe, Russia, and Eurasia since the late 1970s.
 He has held research and teaching positions at major universities in the United States, Canada, France, Switzerland, and Russia, and contributed to leading policy reviews and academic journals as well as the print and electronic mass media in three languages.